mcintyre321/JsonDiffPatch/readme.md

 You can also apply the Json patch format to other targets by implementing the `IPatchTarget` interface.

 The unit tests provide examples of other usages.

+This library is a PCL based library and so will work on Windows 8, Windows Phone 7.5, .Net 4.

+A nuget package is available [here](http://www.nuget.org/packages/Tavis.JsonPatch).